Studies, Risks, and Dosage for Inducing Labor With Castor Oil

 When taken orally, there are three main ways castor oil works to induce labor:

 - It induces contractions in the bowels, which in turn can cause the uterus to to begin contracting as well.

 - It dehydrates the body, which can also cause contractions.

 - Scientists have discovered that ricinoleic acid, a key component of castor oil, targets prostaglandin receptors on smooth muscle cells in the intestines and uterus to stimulate contractions.

-If you research castor oil induction thoroughly, you'll find that there are two camps.
-One camp claims that castor oil may have the same laxative effect on the baby as it does on the mother.
+- Those who claim that taking castor oil may have the same laxative effect on the baby as it does on the mother.
 As such, using the oil to induce may increase the chance of meconium—the baby’s first stool—being passed during labor.
-That can potentially be harmful to the baby if it’s aspirated, or inhaled into the lungs, potentially causing pneumonia or developmental delays.
+This can potentially be harmful to the baby if it’s aspirated, or inhaled, into the lungs, potentially causing pneumonia or developmental delays.